Insight

 When a user first opens an app, they want to get stuck straight into the action.
 They don’t want to struggle to get to grips with the interface, fumble their way through the workflow or go through a long and testing onboarding process.
 As a result, developers tend to smooth out the learning curve in two ways:

 • They think about familiarity – we’ve been using mobile devices for the best part of 15 years now.
 Over that period, we developed a few ingrained behaviours.
 We intuitively understand that certain gestures produce predictable results.
-We swipe sideways to delete or share, for instance.
+We instinctively swipe, tap, long-press and drag, often without consciously thinking about it.

 When it comes to UX, familiarity is our best friend.
 So developers lean into it.
 They make sure things work in the same way they have for years.
 Your business may be trying to do something totally new, but that doesn’t mean your app UX needs to.
 For this reason, Apple’s Human Interface Guidelines and Google’s Material Design system are invaluable resources that help developers build easy and intuitive apps.